OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM03_SupplyChain.md

 #### 3. Outdated or Deprecated Models
   Using outdated or deprecated models that are no longer maintained leads to security issues.
 #### 4. Vulnerable Pre-Trained Model
   Models are binary black boxes and unlike open source, static inspection can offer little to security assurances.
 Vulnerable pre-trained models can contain hidden biases, backdoors, or other malicious features that have not been identified through  the safety evaluations of model repository.
-Vulnerable models can be created by both poisoned datasets and direct model tampering using tehcniques such as ROME also known as lobotomisation.
+Vulnerable models can be created by both poisoned datasets and direct model tampering using techniques such as ROME also known as lobotomisation.
 #### 5. Weak Model Provenance
   Currently there are no strong provenance assurances in published models.
 Model Cards and associated documentation provide model information and relied upon users, but they offer no guarantees on the origin of the model.
 An attacker can compromise supplier account on a model repo or create a similar one and combine it with social engineering techniques to compromise the supply-chain of an LLM application.
 #### 6. Vulnerable LoRA adapters